Retention of Illinois Students & Equity (RISE) Act and Alternative Application for Illinois Financial Aid

 - Similar to the FAFSA, students will only complete the application questions that are relevant to them.

-- An "Expected Family Contribution" (EFC) will be calculated from the information submitted on the Alternative Application, which will be used in determining a student's eligibility for MAP.
+- A Student Aid Index (SAI) will be calculated from the information submitted on the Alternative Application, which will be used in determining a student's eligibility for MAP.

 - MAP award amounts will be calculated for eligible students and provided to colleges by ISAC.